-The Washington, D.C.
-Office supports the academic mission of the college by providing student interaction with policy makers and a wide spectrum of practitioners; supports faculty and staff initiatives; and facilitates access to resources in the nation's capital.
+W&M Washington Center The W&M Washington Center, located in the heart of Washington, D.C., supports the academic mission of the university by providing student interaction with policy makers and a wide spectrum of practitioners; supports faculty and staff initiatives; and facilitates access to resources in the nation's capital.

-World Minded is a newsletter published each semester by the Reves Center for International Studies.
+World Minded World Minded is a newsletter published each semester by the Reves Center for International Studies.